brkrishna/freelance/README.md

 # Freelance
-Utilties developed as part of freelancing initiaties
+Utilties and applications developed as part of freelancing initiaties